Block reference #

 public float T; // Torque is the derivative of angular momentum dL/dt = T

-public Vector2 F; // Force is the derivative of lineal momentum dP/dt = F
+public Vector2 F; // Force is the derivative of linear momentum dP/dt = F

 public float Tr; // Reaction torque is the derivative of Lr dLr/dt= Tr